-What are the best anime games on PC?
-Anime games for PC are just as wildly varied as the Japanese film, television, and manga from which they are inspired.
+The best anime games for PC are just as wildly varied as the Japanese film, television, and manga from which they are inspired.
 Whether you fancy being trapped in a school with a sadistic remote-controlled bear, defending yourself from gargantuan, naked humanoid monsters, or joining a book club with a dark side, there are plenty of anime games for PC to choose from.